Marina de Escobar: Adult life

 Marina repeatedly indicated interest in joining a religious order, beginning as early as 1568, when she met Teresa of Avila.
 Teresa discouraged Marina's ambition to join one of her discalced Carmelite convents, reportedly saying: "Come now, daughter, you don’t have to be a nun since God wants you for great things from the corner of your house."
 Later, in 1604, Marina spoke to Mariana de San José about her desire to join Mariana's Augustinian convent, but was unable to do so due to her health.
-In a 1621 vision, Marina reported that Ignatius of Loyola appeared to her, telling her that he adopted her as a member of the Society of Jesus and clothing her in the habit of the order.
+In a 1621 vision, Marina reported that Ignatius of Loyola appeared to her, telling her that he adopted her as a member of the Society of Jesus and clothed her in the habit of the order.

 In fact, although she devoted her life to religion, making a vow of chastity and taking frequent communion, Marina remained in her family home in Valladolid for most of her life.
 There she gathered around her a circle of friends and followers, including another local mystic, Luisa Carvajal y Mendoza.
 She became popularly known as a holy woman, and corresponded with large numbers of people throughout Spain.

 In 1603, Marina moved into an apartment owned by her family, accompanied by two servants.
 There, although bedridden after a 1603 accident, she gradually accumulated a group of about twenty women, engaged in making clothing for the poor and teaching the younger girls.
 In 1615, a vision of Bridget of Sweden instructed Marina to found a branch of the Brigittine order, which Marina called the Recollects.
 Marina prepared a modified Rule for her convent, which was approved by Urban VIII.
 While she died before finishing this project, it was continued after her death by Mariana de San José, and the convent opened in 1637.

 Marina's funeral, in 1633, was widely attended, and she was honored by an elaborate funeral procession.

+Veneration

 The cause for her beatification was opened on 29 December 1691, granting her the title of Servant of God.
 She was later declared Venerable.